Jump to navigation

 Third, the program offers a general examination in demography that is accepted by the Department of Sociology as partial fulfillment of their degree requirements.
 Students from Sociology who elect to specialize in population write their dissertation on a demographic subject under the supervision of core faculty in population studies.

 Fourth, the program offers a nondegree certificate in demography upon completion of four graduate courses and a supervised research project.
-This option is also available to visiting scholars.
+This option is also currently available to visiting scholars.

 Students are required to take the following courses: